Iron is one of the most annoying water contaminants because it causes yellow stains on everything it comes into contact with.

-- An iron filter does not add any chemical into your water.
+- An iron filter does not add any chemical to your water.
 This is unlike water softeners that add sodium into your water.

 - An iron filter will also function as a sediment filter.

-- They will eliminate the staining caused the presence of iron in the water.
+- They will eliminate the staining caused by the presence of iron in the water.